 After Santiago Canyon College officially came into being, the College became independently accredited in 2000.
 Since that time, Santiago Canyon College has continued to evolve so as to effectively and innovatively provide an array of educational opportunities to the over 195,000 residents who comprise the eclectic community that encompasses the College.

 In addition to Santiago Canyon College’s multiple offerings, the campus’ landscape has also evolved so as to better meet the changing needs of students and community members.
 In order to provide students and the surrounding community with the space to embrace their life-long educational pursuits, Santiago Canyon College’s grounds have grown from its earlier 30 acres to 82 acres.
 In November, 2002, voters in the college district voted to approve Measure E, a $337 million bond measure to provide for renovation and new construction at both Santiago Canyon and Santa Ana colleges.

-Despite its humble beginnings and relative youth, Santiago Canyon College has taken root in its community and, over the years, will undoubtedly be an even more integral contributor to the community's health and history.
+Despite its humble beginnings and relative youth, Santiago Canyon College has taken root in its community and, has evolved from a fledging institution to a well-established, respected, and recognized college.
 As such, Santiago Canyon College will continue to respond to and celebrate the changing demographics of its vibrant student body as well as of its diverse community.
 Indeed, Santiago Canyon College will seek to provide a place of learning where future generations have the opportunity to explore varied educational opportunities that enhance their professional and personal lives.